MOOZY: A Patient-First Foundation Model for Computational Pathology

-{\textbf{Patient-Aware Semantic Alignment.}} We fine-tune the SSL-pretrained teacher encoder end-to-end alongside task-specific MLP heads, following the Stage~2 framework (\cref{sec:methodology}).
-Both $20\times$ and $40\times$ grids are used as independent inputs.
-Training uses $8$ GPUs with an effective batch of $1{,}024$ cases (micro batch $1$, $128$ accumulation steps) for $12$ epochs ($600$ optimizer steps, ${\approx}307$ GPU-hours).
+{\textbf{Case-Aware Semantic Alignment.}} Following the Stage~2 framework (\cref{sec:methodology}), training uses $8$ GPUs with an effective batch of $1{,}024$ cases (micro batch $1$, $128$ accumulation steps) for $20$ epochs ($1{,}000$ optimizer steps, ${\approx}512$ GPU-hours).
 Complete hyperparameters are provided in \Cref{appendix_sec:semantic_alignment_hyperparameters}.
 For case-level aggregation, a case transformer ($D_\text{case}{=}3$ layers, $12$ heads, learnable \texttt{[CASE]} token) pools all slides assigned to a supervised case into a single embedding.
 We jointly train on $205$ classification and $128$ survival tasks ($333$ total) spanning all $56$ datasets.
-Labels form a sparse matrix where each supervised case is labeled only for its active tasks, and loss is computed accordingly.
 Classification tasks use cross-entropy with label smoothing ($\epsilon{=}0.03$) and inverse-frequency class weighting.
 Survival tasks spanning OS, DSS, DFI, and PFI use a discrete-time hazard model with adaptive per-task binning (target 8 bins, minimum 2, maximum 16) and NLL loss.
 Optimization uses AdamW~\cite{loshchilov2019decoupled} with base learning rate $5 \times 10^{-5}$, cosine schedule, and gradient clipping at $0.3$.
 A stratified $5\%$ (task-wise) validation holdout is used to monitor overfitting.
 A summary of stage-specific augmentation strategies is provided in Appendix~\Cref{tab:aug_strategies}, and visual examples are provided in Appendix~\Cref{fig:appendix_augmentation_strategies}.